solarchemist/uvvistauc/README.md

 ## Install this package

-To use this package, install it from this repo:
+To use this package, install it directly from this repo:

 ```
 install.packages("remotes")